Mandeep94/Red-wine-analysis/README.md

 # Red-wine-analysis
-Analysis of contents for quality of red wine
+Analysis of physicochemical properties for quality of red wine

 Attribute information
 ---------------------